rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 ## 4.203.8 Names of publishers in multipart monographs

-<a name="4.203.8.1">4.203.8.1</a>  If the manifestation is issued in more than one physical part and the name or form of name of the publisher changes in the course of publication, transcribe the [publication statement](/docs/ppdm/Publication-statement/) of the first or earliest part and give the [publication statement](/docs/ppdm/Publication-statement/) of the later part(s) in a note.
-See [note on publication statement](/DCRMR/docs/ppdm/Note-on-publication-statement/).
+<a name="4.203.8.1">4.203.8.1</a>  If the manifestation is issued in more than one physical part and the name or form of name of the publisher changes in the course of publication, transcribe the [publication statement](/books/ppdm/Publication-statement/) of the first or earliest part and give the [publication statement](/books/ppdm/Publication-statement/) of the later part(s) in a note.
+See [note on publication statement](/DCRMR/books/ppdm/Note-on-publication-statement/).

 ## 4.203.9 Supplied and conjectured names of publishers

 <a name="4.203.9.1">4.203.9.1</a> If no name, address, or device of a publisher appears on the manifestation, supply the name of the publisher in square brackets if known.
 If the responsibility of a publisher for a particular manifestation is conjectured, either add a question mark to any supplied name or give the information in a note.
-In any case of a supplied publisher give supporting evidence in a note.
-See [note on publication statement](/DCRMR/docs/ppdm/Note-on-publication-statement/).
+In any case of a supplied publisher give supporting evidence in a note on publication statement (see [4.206.5.5](/DCRMR/books/ppdm/Note-on-publication-statement/#4.206.5.5)).

 Example: `[Anton Koberger]`